MohithReddy2439/NLU/README.md

 4)When Another language which has same script as english is used application may not recognise dateTime , time , day , date because the english months and weeks are hardcoded

-5)./a.out should be run only from NLU directory since relative paths are used
 ______________________
 Alogorthim Description|
 ______________________|